-- Be enrolled as a regular student in an eligible baccalaureate degree, associate degree, transfer program, or certificate of achievement program. - Be making Satisfactory Academic Progress in an eligible program of study. - Not be in default on any student loan such as Federal Perkins Loan, Federal Stafford Loans (subsidized and/or unsubsidized), Federal Direct Loans (subsidized and/or unsubsidized), or Supplemental Loan to Assist Students (SLS) at any college attended. - Not owe an overpayment on a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Academic Competitiveness Grant (ACG), SMART Grant, or Iraq and Afghanistan Service Grant. - If a male, be registered with Selective Service (including California Dream Act applicants) - Have a valid Social Security Number (SSN) for federal aid eligibility (not required for California Dream Act Application applicants). - Must have resolved all drug conviction issues. - File a federal income tax return if required to do so.
+- Be enrolled as a regular student in an eligible baccalaureate degree, associate degree, transfer program, or certificate of achievement program. - Be making Satisfactory Academic Progress in an eligible program of study. - Not be in default on any student loan such as Federal Perkins Loan, Federal Stafford Loans (subsidized and/or unsubsidized), Federal Direct Loans (subsidized and/or unsubsidized), or Supplemental Loan to Assist Students (SLS) at any college attended. - Not owe an overpayment on a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Academic Competitiveness Grant (ACG), SMART Grant, Iraq and Afghanistan Service Grant and Children of Fallen Heroes Scholarship. - If a male, be registered with Selective Service (including California Dream Act applicants).
+Visit www.sss.gov for more details on who and when one must register. - Have a valid Social Security Number (SSN) for federal aid eligibility (not required for California Dream Act Application applicants). - Must have resolved all drug conviction issues. - File a federal income tax return if required to do so.